Hprairie/Bi-Mamba2/README.md

 # Modules and API

 There is two ways to access the Bi-directional kernel.
-The first is through the functional defenition.
-For example if you want to run a chunk-wise bi-directional selective scan, you can do so with the following snippet:
+The first is through the functional definition.
+For example, if you want to run a chunk-wise bi-directional selective scan, you can do so with the following snippet:

 **Causal Kernel**